 When it comes to working as a sourcer in-house and in the agency, the biggest difference for me lies in processes.
 When I was working in the agency, we had to prioritize a lot more in order to be successful.
 And we had more similar roles to work on.

 Nowadays, because of the market conditions, agencies work more on an exclusivity basis and they really choose their partners.
 On the other hand, the hunting ground was quite limited due to the client portfolio.
 In my opinion, agencies are also in many cases more open to new sources of candidates and technologies, processes not necessarily due to that monetary motivation.

 Meanwhile, if you are working in-house, you have to work on all roles but you have a company employer brand that will support you in your sourcing strategy.
 Concretely in terms of engaging the talent, you can also be more concrete.
 Employer branding and EVP were not such a big topic 7 years ago.

 If we speak about sourcing for IT roles in-house and in an agency, the sourcing process itself remains the same.
 But as an in-house sourcer, you have that unique opportunity to be in direct contact with a hiring manager and have some influence over the channels a company uses.
-You are a stakeholder of the process.
+You are a stakeholder in the process.

 Sourcing for non-IT roles

 Regarding sourcing for non-IT roles, the sourcing strategy is different since you are more likely to advertise your roles on job boards, choose a different medium and different conversation stale.
 You can also search in a CV database and then go on LinkedIn so you will always have a higher InMail response rate.
 When it comes to the channels, there are not so many specialized sources of candidates if we speak about the European market.

 How to be a good sourcer, or how to manage sourcers well?